nicogravel/RhythmGaussianity/README.md

 ## **Example results**

 The following plots were obtained from EEG data for a single subject (sampling rate: 1000Hz).
-Electrode signals from five occipital and parietal electrodes were re-referenced to the global average and band-pass filtered between 8-13 Hz using a zero-shift Butterworth oforder four.
+Electrode signals from five occipital and parietal electrodes were re-referenced to the global average and band-pass filtered between 8-13 Hz using a zero-shift Butterworth filtr of order 4.
 The complex analytical signal was computed using the Hilbert transform applied to the whole time series length.
 The CVE, RMS envelope and Kuramoto order parameters were computed for sliding windows of 24 seconds length and 90% overlap (this must change to 50% when scaling up the analysis).
-No artefacts rejection was applied.
-In the following plots, the capital leters A and B indicate arbitrary conditions.
+No artifacts rejection was applied.
+In the following plots, the capital letters A and B indicate arbitrary conditions.
 In parenthesis, the number of sliding windows for each condition (#).

 ### **RMS envelope as a function of CVE and phase coherence**

-For data normalised *across* electrodes:
+For data normalized *across* electrodes (preserves the topographical magnitude scaling, misses amplitude-dependent patterns):
 <img src="https://github.com/nicogravel/RhythmGaussianity/blob/main/mwe_fieldtrip/rmsenv-cve_alpha_across.png" width=50%><img src="https://github.com/nicogravel/RhythmGaussianity/blob/main/mwe_fieldtrip/kurvar-rms_alpha_across.png" width=50%>

-For data normalised *within* electrodes:
+For data normalized *within* electrodes (works as magnitude correction, makes amplitude-dependent patterns comparable):
 <img src="https://github.com/nicogravel/RhythmGaussianity/blob/main/mwe_fieldtrip/rmsenv-cve_alpha_within.png" width=50%><img src="https://github.com/nicogravel/RhythmGaussianity/blob/main/mwe_fieldtrip/kurvar-rms_alpha_within.png" width=50%>

 ### **Distributions for CVE and the standard deviation of phase coherence**